Alasdair MacIntyre: Biography

 MacIntyre was born on 12 January 1929 in Glasgow, to Eneas and Greta (Chalmers) MacIntyre.
-He was educated at Queen Mary College, London, and has a Master of Arts degree from the University of Manchester and from the University of Oxford.
+He was educated at Queen Mary College, London, and had a Master of Arts degree from the University of Manchester, where his philosophy teacher was Dorothy Emmet and his fellow student was Herbert McCabe and from the University of Oxford.
 He began his teaching career in 1951 at Manchester.
 He married Ann Peri, with whom he had two daughters, Jean and Toni.
 He taught at the University of Leeds, the University of Essex and the University of Oxford in the United Kingdom, before moving to the US in around 1969.
-MacIntyre has been something of an intellectual nomad, having taught at many universities in the US.
-He has held the following positions:
+MacIntyre was something of an intellectual nomad, having taught at many universities in the US.
+He had held the following positions: